-We have built 788 time series with unique claim IDs by aggregating the number of utilizations by month.
-The first element of the time series is the month of first utilization, and the last element is the month of last utilization.
-Alternative alignments are possible; for instance, by the accident date.
-To take the accident date into account in our model, we have added the number of days between the accident date and the first utilization of the service as an additional covariate.
-The time series have variable length, from a minimum of 2 months to a maximum of 106, and on average approximately 29 months.
-The few (i.e., 6) time series lasting exactly 106 months are likely truncated by the finite length of the dataset.
-The number of service utilizations per month ranges over 0, 1, \cdots , 20, 22, and 24 and it has been displayed with a unique color through the entire paper (e.g., zero is grey, one is yellow, and so forth).
-Fig 1
+We have built 788 time series with unique claim IDs by aggregating the number of 96 utilizations by month.
+The first element of the time series is the month of first 97 utilization, and the last element is the month of last utilization.
+Alternative alignments 98 are possible; for instance, by the accident date.
+To take the accident date into account 99 in our model, we have added the number of days between the accident date and the first 100 utilization of the service as an additional covariate.
+The time series have variable length, 101 from a minimum of 2 months to a maximum of 106, and on average approximately 29 102 months.
+The few (i.e., 6) time series lasting exactly 106 months are likely truncated by 103 the finite length of the dataset.
+The number of service utilizations per month ranges 104 over $0, 1, \dots, 20, 22$, and 24 and it has been displayed with a unique color through the 105 entire paper (e.g., zero is grey, one is yellow, and so forth).
+Fig 1 offers a visualization 106 of all the 788 times series as a "stacked plot".
+In the figure, the height of each colored 107 bar is proportional to the number of time series with that given number of utilizations.
+108 For instance, in the first month there is a large number of claimants with one utilization 109 (yellow bar), fewer but still many with two (light orange bar), and so on.
+Conversely, 110 toward the right end side of the plot almost all clients have zero (grey bar) utilizations.
+111 Table 1 shows the main statistics for the demographic, accident and injury covariates for 112 the claimants who used the psychology service.
+In the analysis, we have only considered 113 covariates that have at least 10% coverage of the sample.
+114 psychology service.
+This figure shows the 788 times series as a "stacked plot.
+The height of each colored bar is proportional to the number of time series with that given number of utilizations.

-Psychology time series, 788 claimants